s0md3v/proxify/README.md

 ```
 http://127.0.0.1:8080
 ```
-To get 1 proxy you can simple do this:
+To get 1 proxy you can simply do this:
 ``` python
 import proxify
 proxy = proxify.one()